The Majestic Seed

 Process of Photosynthesis

 Photosynthesis is the process through which plants convert light energy from the sun to chemical energy.
 The chemical energy is then stored as sugar.
-During the process of photosynthesis, plants capture light energy and use it to convert water, carbon dioxide, and minerals into oxygen (released into the air) and glucose (stored in the plant and used as food).
+During photosynthesis, plants capture light energy and use it to convert water, carbon dioxide, and minerals into oxygen (released into the air) and glucose (stored in the plant and used as food).
 The foremost thing that one needs to understand is that photosynthesis is vital for all lifeforms on the Earth and not just plants.
 The chemical energy stored in plants is transferred to animals and humans when they consume plant matter.
 It also helps in maintaining a healthy level of oxygen and carbon dioxide in the atmosphere.
 All of the oxygen available for living organisms comes from plants!

 Six factors that influence the rate of photosynthesis: